 - Place vegetables in the preheated oven.
 Stir the vegetable every 20 minutes.
 Cook until all of the vegetables have browned and the onions start to caramelize, this will take about an hour.

-- Pour the stock through a sieve.
-Stock can be used immediately, or stored in the refridgerator for later use, or frozen.
+- Pour the reduced stock through a sieve.
+Stock can be used immediately, or stored in the refrigerator for later use, or frozen.

 - Makes about 2 quarts.